Loilo/generate-nodes/README.md

 ```

 ## Usage
-The `generateNode()` function takes several possible types of input.
+The `generateNode()` function takes several possible types of input and returns an array of `Node` objects.

+This array also gets a `.appendTo(element)` method monkey-patched onto it so the resulting nodes can easily be attached to an existing DOM node.

 ### Arrays
 You can provide an array of literally anything listed here to nest your content as needed.